cwood/vim-django/README.markdown

 Vim-Django
 ===============================================================================

-Vim-Django is a vim script that helps manage a django app.
+Vim-Django is a ViM script that helps manage a django app(s).
 It has wrapping's for the ``django-admin.py``, your projects ``manage.py`` and some helper commands.
-It also has some quick ways to find templates, edit related files in a app, create new apps, and help manage django while using Vim.
+It also has some quick ways to find templates, edit related files in a app, create new apps, and help manage django while using ViM.

 Commands